MicrosoftDocs/power-automate-docs/flow-docs/dev-enterprise-intro.md

 ### 2. Authentication

-ITo call REST APIs and embed authenticated UI, your application needs to use Azure AD federated single sign-on to authenticate end users and customers.
+To call REST APIs and embed authenticated UI, your application needs to use Azure AD federated single sign-on to authenticate end users and customers.
 [Go here](https://identity.microsoft.com/) for information on how to enable AAD federated SSO.
 We do not have support for unauthenticated access, or access with identity providers other than Azure AD.

 ### 3. Embedding UI components